MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segments.md

 []

-## Exploring segments from the segments screen
+## Exploring segments from the Segments page
 Here you can view all your segments as well as suggested segments.
 These are the page components:
 - **Your saved Segments:** Dynamic Segments appear to the left and Static Segments appear to the right.
 Each segment is represented by a tile that includes the segment name, segment description, last date of data refresh, trend (if exist), the possibility to refresh the data for that segment (as highlighted in blue below), and several other possibilities that can be accessed via  <b>...</b> as highlighted in red below: